-We also welcome as Posters, expert talks that address a small, but important audience.
-Presentations work well in the poster format when the audience consists of interested persons and there is more opportunity for the author to interact with deeper insight.
-There will be a specific time devoted for the attendees to visit the posters, when they can interact with the author.
+Presentations work well in the poster format when the speaker prefers more opportunity to interact with a small audience of interested persons and share deeper insight.
+There will be a specific time devoted for the attendees to visit the posters, where they can interact with the author.
 Poster authors can generally install their poster and leave it up for a longer period.
 If there is contact information, people can read the poster and contact the author outside of the dedicated poster period.

 All Presentations, whether talk or poster, are subject matter and/or technology-oriented, not focusing on product/vendor-specific implementation.
-Guidance is provided below under Content Guidelines.
-Presenters will be notified by November 16, 2020 if their Talk or Poster has been accepted.
-Final versions are due February 22, 2021, to allow members of the Steering Committee to review the presentation.
-Reviews of presentations are mandatory to improve the quality of individual talks, help talks complement each other, allow the session chairs to provide guidance on appropriate company-specific information and thus generally enable the excellence of WSTS.
+Guidance is provided under the Content Guidelines tab.
+All presentations will be archived for eventual public access.
+Presenters will be notified in late November 2022 if their Talk or Poster has been accepted.
+This advance deadline enables all talks to be reviewed by the session chairs and members of the Steering Group.
+This mandatory process improves the quality of individual talks, helps talks complement each other, allows the session chairs to provide guidance on appropriate company-specific information and thus generally enables the excellence of WSTS.

 WSTS is an “industry-neutral” Workshop.
 It exists to inform the audience on the latest timing and synchronization issues, addressing evolving sync requirements, the roll-out of new sync systems and standards and their impact on industries and equipment manufacturers.
 Approaching 30 years producing this event, the WSTS Steering Committee has observed that the event’s audience is more likely to be impressed by technology content than sales pitches.
 Our record of impartiality contributes to WSTS’ reputation as the premier timing and sync event.
 To maintain this reputation, we request that your company respect the following presenters’ guidelines: